 A seeming lack of emotion is a common symptom of brain injury.
-However, most people with this problem do not actually lack emotions.
-Rather, they have limited ability to show signs of emotion with their facial expressions or voice, and typically demonstrate less reaction to emotional stimuli.
+However, most people with brain injury lack of emotion do not lack emotions.
+Rather, they cannot show signs of emotion with their facial expressions or voice and typically demonstrate less reaction to emotional stimuli.

 This condition, also known as flat affect, is caused by damage to the frontal lobe of the brain.
-Depression and other emotional problems can also contribute.
+Depression and other emotional problems can also contribute, however to brain injury lack of emotion.

-You’re about to learn the causes and symptoms of flat affect and how to treat it.
-Let’s get started.
+This article will discuss the causes and symptoms of brain injury lack of emotion and how to treat it.

 What Causes Flat Affect After Brain Injury?